scaffold-eth/scaffold-eth/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

-## 🚩 Challenge 5: Minimum Viable Exchange
+## 🚩 **Challenge 4: Minimum Viable Exchange**

 This challenge will provide a tutorial to help you build/understand a simple decentralized exchange, with one token-pair (ERC20 BALLOONS ($BAL) and ETH).
-This readme is an upated version of the [original tutorial](https://medium.com/@austin_48503/%EF%B8%8F-minimum-viable-exchange-d84f30bd0c90).
-Please read the intro for a background on what we are building!
-There is also a Youtube video that may help you understand the concepts covered within this challenge too: https://www.youtube.com/watch?v=eP5w6Ger1EQ&t=364s&ab_channel=SimplyExplained.
+This repo is an updated version of the [original tutorial](https://medium.com/@austin_48503/%EF%B8%8F-minimum-viable-exchange-d84f30bd0c90).
+Please read the intro for a background on what we are building first! **This repo has solutions in it for now, but the challenge is to write the smart contracts yourself of course!**

+There is also a [Youtube video](https://www.youtube.com/watch?v=eP5w6Ger1EQ&t=364s&ab_channel=SimplyExplained). that may help you understand the concepts covered within this challenge too:

-This branch was heavily based off of this branch: https://github.com/scaffold-eth/scaffold-eth-challenges/tree/challenge-5-dex.
+This branch was heavily based off of this [archived feature branch](https://github.com/scaffold-eth/scaffold-eth-challenges/tree/challenge-5-dex).

 ---

-### Checkpoint 0: 📦 install 📚
+### **⛳️ Checkpoint 0: 📦 install 📚**

 _TODO: Update this with appropriate links_